gheorghebg11/Shell/README.md

 - hyperparam tuning : batch_size, factorreduceLR, LR, architecture, at padding min_ratio, crop dimensions
 - create cell to load a pretrained model for the pres to do live testing

+TODO FOR PRES:
+- try all themes
+- convert normal to html
+- open in firefox and fix end to html?print-pdf
+- print as pdf

+- Do the one with 8, around 70% !
+- add link on githbut so that they can just open the html in their browser from the chat there

 Slideshow:
 1) Choose theme: